confluence/python-textbok/python_notes/02_Python_Basics.rst

     tom_mark = 58
     print(("Tom's mark is %.2f%%" % (tom_mark / MAXIMUM_MARK * 100))) # %% is how we escape a literal % inside a string

 There are several good reasons to define ``MAXIMUM_MARK`` instead of just writing ``80`` inside the print statement.
 First, this gives the number a descriptive label which explains what it is -- this makes the code more understandable.
 Second, you may eventually need to refer to this number in your program more than once.
-If you ever need to update your code with a new value for the maximum mark, you will only have to change it in one place, instead of finding every place where it is used.
+If you ever need to update your code with a new value for the maximum mark, you will only have to change it in one place, instead of finding every place where it is used -- such replacements are often error-prone.

+Literal numbers scattered throughout a program are known as "magic numbers" -- using them is considered poor coding style.
+This does not apply to small numbers which are considered self-explanatory -- it's easy to understand why a total is initialised to zero or incremented by one.

 Sometimes we want to use a variable to distinguish between several discrete options.
 It is useful to refer to the option values using constants instead of using them directly if the values themselves have no intrinsic meaning::